PatrickLang/aks-windows-demos/README.md

 First, make sure Helm is initialized.
 Run `kubectl get pods --namespace kube-system` - if you don't see **tiller** listed, then run `helm init` before moving on.

+> To find a good region, see Azure Container Instances [Region Availability](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas) for Windows.
+As of 3/2, Windows is in WestEurope, WestUS, EastUS, SoutheastAsia

 This assumes you still have RGNAME and AKSNAME set from earlier.

 ```bash